eichenberger/qtcreator-docker/README.md

 Dockerfile: The Dockerfile which creates an image which should run on the target Dockerfile.dev: A Dockerfile which creates an image which can be used to cross compile

+To build for arm32 use:
+docker build -f Dockerfile.dev -t qt-dev .

+To build for arm64 use:
+docker build -f Dockerfile.dev --build-arg ARCH\_ARG=arm64 -t qt-dev .